-In view of our record performance in FY2021 and to thank all shareholders for your unwavering support, the Board of Directors has proposed a final ordinary dividend of 5.10 Singapore cents per share in respect of FY2021.
-This brings the full-year ordinary dividend to 6.35 Singapore cents per share, which represents 50% of underlying net profit and the highest paid by the Group in a financial year since listing.
-It is also in line with our dividend policy, which was revised last year to distribute up to 50% of the Group's underlying net profit annually, an increase from the 30% cap previously.
-The dividend policy upgrade is an acknowledgement of our evolution to a more mature and free cashflow generative business.
+In view of our record financial performance in FY2022 and to thank all shareholders for your unwavering support, the Board of Directors has proposed a final ordinary dividend of 12.00 Singapore cents per share in respect of FY2022.
+This brings the full-year ordinary dividend to 14.50 Singapore cents per share, which represents 50% of the Group's underlying net profit.
+This is more than double the previous year's dividend of 6.35 Singapore cents per share and is the highest paid by the Group since our listing in 2007.
+It is also in line with our dividend policy, revised in 2021, which is to distribute up to 50% of the Group's underlying net profit annually, an increase from the 30% cap previously.